Data Selection for Language Models via Importance Resampling: Related Work

-\paragraph{Importance weighting for domain adaptation.} Importance weighting is classically used in domain adaptation~\citep{shimodaira2000improving,sugiyama2007covariate}, where unlabeled target examples are used to adapt a model trained on labeled source data, for reweighting the loss function.
-However, in many modern applications the source and target are often disjoint (e.g., sketches vs. natural images), causing undefined importance weights.
-We side-step this issue by computing importance weights on a simple feature space where the support of the massive web corpus should cover the target.
+\paragraph{Importance weighting and domain adaptation.} Many methods tackle the high-dimensional importance weight estimation problem~\citep{sugiyama2012density,rhodes2020telescoping,choi2021featurized,choi2022density}.
+In particular, importance weighting is classically used in domain adaptation~\citep{shimodaira2000improving,sugiyama2007covariate}, where unlabeled target examples are used to adapt a model trained on labeled source data, for reweighting the loss function.
+However, in many modern applications the source and target are often disjoint (e.g., sketches vs. natural images), causing undefined importance weights~\citep{plank2014importance,kumar2020gradual,shen2022connect}.
+We side-step high-dimensional importance weight estimation by instead working in a reduced feature space where the support of the massive web corpus should cover the target.